virgesmith/demographyMicrosim/README.md

 The code is contained in an R package.
 We recommend the use of the most recent version of RStudio and users will need sufficient admin privileges to install packages.

-The code is also dependent on another github package `humanleague` which should be installed first.
-The following commands will install everything you need:
+The code is also dependent on another github package `humanleague`, version 1.0.1, which should be installed first.
+The following commands will install the two packages:
 ```
-> devtools::install_github("virgesmith/humanleague")
+> devtools::install_github("virgesmith/humanleague@1.0.1")
 > devtools::install_github("virgesmith/demographyMicrosim")
 ```
 The code also depends on some standard R packages, which - if not already present - can be installed like so: